daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/subgraphForNewScheme.md

     If you have *jq* tool installed you can use this command to extract abi, make sure to use right version folder

-        cat ../build/contracts/BuyInWithRageQuitOpt.json | jq .abi >> abis/0.0.1-rc.27/BuyInWithRageQuitOpt.json
+        cat ../build/contracts/BuyInWithRageQuitOpt.json | jq .abi > abis/0.0.1-rc.27/BuyInWithRageQuitOpt.json

-    Abi file for the non-universal scheme from previous step would be as follows
+    If you ran above command you should be able to see an Abi file for the non-universal scheme as follows

         [
           {